 - (2) Are all necessary parties named in the complaint? - (3) Was the complaint filed within one hundred eighty (180) days of the time that the alleged offense and facts relating to it could have been known by the complainant in the exercise of reasonable diligence or within one hundred eighty (180) days after the conclusion of the transaction or event, whichever is later?
-(Revised 5/11) - (4) Is the respondent named in the complaint a member of the Board, and was the respondent a member of any Board at the time of the alleged offense? - (5) Is litigation or any government agency investigation or other action pending related to the same transaction or event? - (a) If criminal litigation is pending related to the same transaction or event, the Grievance Committee shall cease its considerations and instruct the Professional Standards Administrator to hold the file pending until such time as the criminal litigation is concluded.
-A report shall be made to the Board President.
-(Revised 5/11)
+(Revised 5/11) - (4) Is the respondent named in the complaint a member of the Board, and was the respondent a member of any Board at the time of the alleged offense? - (5) Is criminal or civil litigation or any government agency investigation or other action pending related to the same facts and circumstances giving rise to the complaint alleging unethical conduct? - (a) If criminal or civil litigation is pending related to the facts and circumstances giving rise to the complaint alleging unethical conduct, the Grievance Committee shall instruct the Professional Standards Administrator to have Board legal counsel review the complaint filed and advise if any hearing should proceed (presuming the matter would otherwise warrant a hearing), with counsel considering the following:

-- (b) If civil litigation is pending related to the same transaction or event, the Grievance Committee shall instruct the Professional Standards Administrator to have Board legal counsel review the complaint filed and advise if any hearing should proceed (presuming the matter would otherwise warrant a hearing), with counsel considering the following: (Revised 5/11) - (1) similarity of factors giving rise to pending litigation or regulatory or administrative proceeding and the ethics complaint - (2) degree to which resolution of the pending civil litigation or regulatory or administrative proceeding could make consideration of the ethics complaint unnecessary - (3) degree to which pending litigation or regulatory or administrative proceeding would delay prompt disposition of the ethics complaint - (4) the nature of the alleged violation and the extent to which it could impact on cooperation with other Board Members - (5) the assurance of Board legal counsel that consideration of an ethics complaint would not deprive the respondent of due process - (6) Is there any reason to conclude that the Board would be unable to provide an impartial Hearing Panel? - (7) Are the specific Articles cited in the complaint appropriate in light of the facts provided?
+- (1) similarity of factors giving rise to pending litigation or regulatory or administrative proceeding and the ethics complaint - (2) degree to which resolution of the pending litigation or regulatory or administrative proceeding could make consideration of the ethics complaint unnecessary - (3) degree to which pending litigation or regulatory or administrative proceeding would delay prompt disposition of the ethics complaint - (4) the nature of the alleged violation and the extent to which it could impact on cooperation with other Board Members - (5) the assurance of Board legal counsel that consideration of an ethics complaint would not deprive the respondent of due process.
+(Revised 11/18) - (6) Is there any reason to conclude that the Board would be unable to provide an impartial Hearing Panel? - (7) Are the specific Articles cited in the complaint appropriate in light of the facts provided?
 Should additional Articles be cited?
 Should certain Standards of Practice be cited in support of the Articles charged?
 Are any inappropriate Articles cited? - (8) If the facts alleged in the complaint were taken as true on their face, is it possible that a violation of the Code of Ethics occurred?
 Complainants are not required to prove their case when initially filing an ethics complaint.
 A complaint may not be dismissed for lack of evidence if the allegation(s), taken as true on their face, could constitute a violation of the Code of Ethics and the complaint is in an otherwise acceptable form.
 (Revised 11/15)